M-5 (Michigan highway)

 M-5, commonly referred to as Grand River Avenue and the northern section as the Haggerty Connector, is a 27.9 mi state trunkline highway in the Metro Detroit area of the US state of Michigan.
 The highway runs through suburbs in Oakland and Wayne counties in addition to part of Detroit itself.
 It starts in Commerce Township as a north–south divided highway and freeway called the Haggerty Connector and connects with Interstate 96 (I-96) in Novi.
 The freeway then turns southeasterly to bypass the suburb of Farmington as an east–west highway.
-The freeway ends on the southeast side of Farmington, and M-5 follows Grand River Avenue as boulevard into Detroit.
+The freeway ends on the southeast side of Farmington, and M-5 follows Grand River Avenue as a boulevard into Detroit.
 The eastern terminus is at the five-way intersection between Grand River Avenue, Cass Avenue, and Middle Street in Downtown Detroit, where it had been extended to in May 2016 from an interchange with I-96 on the northwest side of the city.
 The trunkline passes between suburban residential subdivisions and along urban commercial areas while serving 17,200–68,800 vehicles on average each day.